-The International Student Advisory Service provides professional advice and student support services to all non-UK students.
-This includes specialist visa and immigration advice, and they provide both students and staff with expert guidance upon Tier 4 visa requirements.
-The International Student Advisory Service also provides a programme of orientation and induction activities, and social and cultural support.
+The Student Immigration Service provides professional advice and student support services to all non-UK students.
+This includes specialist visa and immigration advice, and they provide both students and staff with expert guidance upon Student Route visa requirements.

 The Advice Place